What is the MTELP?

 - An admissions application must be submitted and processed prior to testing.

-- Driver's license, passport or picture I.D. must be presented at the time of testing.
+- Driver's license, passport or picture I.D. must be presented.